 Creating great days for every life we touch: today, tomorrow, and in the future.

-After World War II, the orthopaedic residency was reorganized into two programs, one based at the University as a Division of General Surgery under Dr. Cole, and one at the Veterans Hospital under the direction of Edward Evans, MD.
-Upon Dr. Cole’s retirement in 1956, Leonard Peltier, MD, served six months as the acting director of the Division of Orthopaedic Surgery, and was formally replaced by John Moe, MD, as professor and director of the residency at the University in 1957.
+After World War II, the orthopedic residency was reorganized into two programs, one based at the University as a Division of General Surgery under Dr. Cole, and one at the Veterans Hospital under the direction of Edward Evans, MD.
+Upon Dr. Cole’s retirement in 1956, Leonard Peltier, MD, served six months as the acting director of the Division of Orthopedic Surgery, and was formally replaced by John Moe, MD, as professor and director of the residency at the University in 1957.
 Dr. Moe also became chief of staff at Gillette Children's Hospital in 1958.

 Dr. Thompson’s background as a talented scientist and clinician, and his initiative in establishing academic research leaders, became a major turning point in the department's role locally and nationally.
-He furthered the educational mission of the department, and in cooperation with the other program leaders, encouraged orthopaedic research that added immensely to the academic stature of what was already a strong clinical training program.
+He furthered the educational mission of the department, and in cooperation with the other program leaders, encouraged orthopedic research that added immensely to the academic stature of what was already a strong clinical training program.
 Numerous key additions of faculty took place during this time.
 The department partnered with Ramon Gustilo, MD, and Richard Kyle, MD, and established the Biomechanics Lab at HCMC.
 Ted Oegema, PhD, and Jack Lewis, PhD, both engineers, further enhanced the national recognition of the program and attracted significant research funding.

 A Fellowship in Sports Medicine was established in 1984 with Elizabeth Arendt, MD, as the first fellow.
-The University and VAMC residency programs merged in 1988, and the spirit of cooperation of the faculty at the six institutions has provided a well-balanced environment for a comprehensive education in orthopaedic surgery and its subspecialties.
+The University and VAMC residency programs merged in 1988, and the spirit of cooperation of the faculty at the six institutions has provided a well-balanced environment for a comprehensive education in orthopedic surgery and its subspecialties.